alexandregsg/ML_Project_Group52/README.md

 - Compares XGBoost against a stacking ensemble.
 - Generates performance metrics and visualizations, including confusion matrices and feature importance.

+### 5 - Model Deployment: Streamlit App

+### Files
+- **`app.py`**:
+  - The main Python script that serves as the Streamlit application.
+  - Provides an interactive UI to users for inputting data and visualizing model predictions.
+  - Loads the trained machine learning pipeline and uses it to generate predictions.
+  - Includes functionality for displaying results, visualizations, or additional insights derived from the model.

+- **`trained_pipeline.pkl`**:
+  - A serialized file containing the trained machine learning pipeline (preprocessing steps + model).
+  - Created during the model training phase and used here to ensure consistency in predictions.

+### Workflow
+1. **Model Training and Serialization**:
+   - A machine learning pipeline was trained and saved as `trained_pipeline.pkl` using `joblib` or `pickle`.
+   - The pipeline includes all necessary preprocessing steps and the trained model.

+2. **Streamlit App (`app.py`)**:
+   - Loads the `trained_pipeline.pkl` file at runtime.
+   - Accepts user inputs (e.g., via text boxes, sliders, or file uploads).
+   - Processes the inputs using the loaded pipeline.
+   - Displays predictions and any additional analysis in an easy-to-use web interface.

+3. **Running the App**:
+   - Start the Streamlit app by running the following command in the terminal:
+     ```bash
+     streamlit run app.py
+     ```
+   - The app will open in the browser, where users can interact with it by providing inputs and viewing predictions.

 ## Key Findings
 - **Best Model**: XGBoost outperformed all other models with the highest F1 scores.
 - **Stacking Performance**: A stacking ensemble provided comparable performance but required higher computational resources.